Free Library · Velelle.com · Updated June 2026

 • Physical heaviness, hard to get up or get started

-• Wanting to sleep even when not tired
+• Wanting sleep even when you do not feel tired

 • Difficulty caring about things that normally matter